Creating and Editing Diffusive Mass Flux Links

 A Diffusive Flux is deleted by selecting it in the top of the dialog (by clicking on the appropriate row in the List of Diffusive Fluxes) and pressing the Delete Flux button.

-When you create a diffusive mass flux link, the link automatically appears in the Diffusive Fluxes tab of both pathways.
+When you create a diffusive mass flux link A mass flux link in which species diffuse between pathways according to a concentration gradient., the link automatically appears in the Diffusive Fluxes tab of both pathways.
 The properties of the mass flux link can be edited from either location.

 Note: The Diffusive Fluxes tab is only available for a non-Cell pathway after a diffusive link has been made to it.
 Furthermore, the Add Flux button is disabled for non-Cell pathways, preventing you from creating new diffusive flux links (i.e., you can only create new diffusive flux links from Cell pathways).